Joint Design of Advanced Computing Solutions for Cancer (JDACS4C)

 JDACS4C Research Pilots

-Together, these pilot projects are intended to pioneer new approaches to research and attain greater understanding of cancer biology, diagnostics, prognostics, and treatment.
+Together, these pilot projects are intended to pioneer new approaches to research and attain a greater understanding of cancer biology, diagnostics, prognostics, and treatment.
 The pilots utilize increasingly large-scale multimodal data analysis combined with advanced computational methods and algorithms from the DOE Exascale Computing Project.

 Deep Learning for Pilots